Rajdeep-017/Rajdeep-017/README.md

 - 👋 Hi, I’m @Rajdeep-017
 - 👀 I’m interested in python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning LLMs
-- 💞️ I’m looking to collaborate on CSS
+- 💞️ I’m looking to collaborate on ML DS
 - 📫 How to reach me GIT ,LINKEDIN

 <!---